An Expert’s Bona Fide Guide: Life as a Forensic NP

 Leaving a domestic violence offender is not simple; it comes with an increased risk of violence and homicide.
 Especially in rural areas, where practically everyone in the community knows each other, victims of domestic violence may need an expert to help them plan their escape.
 Speaking to a nurse—a member of the most trusted profession in America for 19 years running —is often easier and safer than seeking out law enforcement or social services.

-Forensic nurses are needed practically everywhere, and new policy and legislation are aiming to increase the number of forensic nurses across the nation.
-The Health Resources and Services Administration (HRSA) already awards grants to NPs who practice in rural and underserved areas.
-And while the current HRSA grants are primarily focused on increasing the number of Sexual Assault Nurse Examiners (SANEs), future HRSA funding will improve graduate education for NPs who need forensic nursing skills to care for vulnerable patient populations.
+Forensic nurses are needed practically everywhere, and new policies and legislation are aiming to increase the number of forensic nurses across the nation.
+The Health Resources and Services Administration (HRSA) has already awarded grants to NPs who practice in rural and underserved areas.
+While the current HRSA grants are primarily focused on increasing the number of Sexual Assault Nurse Examiners (SANEs), future HRSA funding will improve graduate education for NPs who need forensic nursing skills to care for vulnerable patient populations.

 In August 2021, Senator Lisa Murkowski and Senator John Hickenlooper introduced the Ensuring Forensic Care for All Victims Act, with the goal of increasing the quality of and access to forensic healthcare services.
 If passed, the act would authorize grants to provide an evidence-based and trauma-informed care approach to a broad range of service providers, including NPs, RNs, physicians, and other health practitioners.
 It would also support the training of advanced providers in medical forensic examinations and the treatment of survivors.